Sri Lanka Air Force: Maritime reconnaissance

-Indigenous UAV program
+Indigenous UAV programme

-The SLAF has also embarked on the indigenous UAV program.
+The SLAF has also embarked on the indigenous UAV programme.
 The project started in 2011 with the Centre for Research and Development (CRD).
 The Lihiniya MK I had its first flight in April 2020.
 Lihiniya MK I and Lihiniya MK II were intended to be used to train and use as medium range tactical UAV System for the national defence requirements.
 The SLAF intends to have the first models entering service by the end of 2021 and implement lessons learnt in the design of the Lihiniya II UAV.

+Helicopters

+On 23 June 2026, ten Bell 206 TH-57 Sea Ranger helicopters, gifted by the United States under the Excess Defence Articles programme, were commissioned into service with the Sri Lanka Air Force.